imankulov/cookiecutter-python-project/README.md

 ## How to contribute

+- If you have questions, ideas or suggestions, write them down in an issue.
-Well, just create an issue or a pull request.
+- If you have a fix or an enhancement, create a pull request.